solliancenet/-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Whiteboard design session/WDS trainer guide - Building the business migration case with Windows Server and SQL Server.md

 Outcome

-Present solution to your customer.
+Present the solution to your customer.

 - Present solution